EPCCed/eidf-docs/docs/services/s3/manage.md

 To grant view permissions for an access key to a project member, within the 'S3 Allocation' (default portal view) or 'S3 Object Storage' (new portal view) section:

 1. Click on the **Edit** icon next to the key.
+1. A 'Set Access Key Permissions' page will appear.
 1. Select the project members that will have view permissions for this access key.
 1. Click **Update Permissions**.